-The MA (Education) is a two-year, full-time course.
-The programme will incorporate course work and the completion of a minor thesis.
-Students will choose their courses in consultation with the Director of the MA from among the postgraduate courses on offer in the Department.
-The course requirements may be tailored to the needs and previous experience of the student, including those from overseas.
+The MA in Education is a one-year course, incorporating course work and the completion of a minor thesis.
+Students choose their course options in consultation with the director of the programme from among the postgraduate courses offered in the Department, which embrace Practical Field Studies, Disciplines of Inquiry and Educational Research Training.
+The course requirements may be tailored to the needs and previous experience of students.